-This tree is supplied at a height of between 1.5 and 2.0 metres in a 12 litre container for year round planting and better results than from either bare-root stock or rootballed stock.
+This tree is supplied in a pot for year-round planting and has better results than from either bare-root stock or rootballed stock.
 Expect a final height of between 15 (50ft) and 20m (67ft).

 Message card included at no additional cost if required.
 Just add the information required on the card at checkout.

 Feathered: Branches for most of the trunk/stem length.

 Multi-Stem/Bush: Very little or no clear stem.
 Multiple branching starting low to the ground.

 Rootball: Dug from the field with roots intact i.e. no pot.

 Pot: Plastic container that the tree was grown in.